cagla-su/MicroG-Guide/README.md

 - Finally, go to `Location` and enable all the options you see.
 - After configuring <img width="16" height="25" alt="image" src="https://github.com/user-attachments/assets/2acef641-cfdf-4dcd-a5d8-be0eba79d567" /> MicroG, you should install a <img width="16" height="25" alt="image" src="https://github.com/user-attachments/assets/abd68b9b-79ab-4062-a28c-54edff49e54e" /> **Play Store alternative**.
 My suggestion is [Aurora Store](https://f-droid.org/en/packages/com.aurora.store/), it is an **open source <img width="16" height="25" alt="image" src="https://github.com/user-attachments/assets/abd68b9b-79ab-4062-a28c-54edff49e54e" /> Play Store alternative** and it **does not send any telemetry to <img width="16" height="25" alt="image" src="https://github.com/user-attachments/assets/29e970cd-e8b7-4125-b0f1-a2144b40d7f9" /> Google**.
 # Conclusion
 This guide was about how to install and configure MicroG.
 I hope the guide has been useful.
-Thank you for reading, have a nice day! 🐧
+Thank you for reading!